vijay-kesanakurthi/swap-pay/README.md

 **SwapPay** is a Solana bill-splitting mobile dapp  powered by the **Jupiter Aggregator**.
 It lets users split group expenses and settle bills using any SPL token — BONK, SOL, JUP, USDC, and more — with automatic swaps handled via Jupiter to ensure that the recipient receives exactly what they expect.

-This project was built as part of the **Namaste Jupiverse Hackathon**, hosted in Hyderabad.
+This project was built as part of the **Namaste Jupiverse Hackathon**, hosted in cokaram, Hyderabad

 ---